-In our busy lives it can sometimes be difficult to make Space for God.

-Why not join us for one of our monthly Thursday evening Space for God services from 7pm to 7.30 pm.

-Each month we’ll be using a different style of worship which we hope will offer you the opportunity to find Space for God.

 Space For God on Thursday

 In response to demand Space for God on Thursdays is now monthly - Dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017 and 2018

 In our busy lives it can sometimes be difficult to make Space for God.

 Why not join us for one of our monthly Thursday evening Space for God services from 7pm to 7.30 pm.

 Each month we’ll be using a different style of worship which we hope will offer you the opportunity to find Space for God.